-Parent/Guardian Printed Name:
+Parent/Guardian Printed Name: Parent/Guardian Signature: Date:

-Parent/Guardian Signature:

 \The above signatures are an indication that we understand that by receiving the iPad we are also receiving a copy of the current Porter Township School Corporation Handbook.
 We understand that once we have received our iPad, we are agreeing that it is free from cracks or other visible damage.

-We also understand that if no charger and cord agreement option is selected, we will be choosing to receive a charger and cord from the school district by default.
+Do you want to receive a cord and charger from the school district?